 still very light.
 However the tailhead is darkening which would be atypical of a silver.
 His mane has darkened considerably.
 How much light hair he will retain in his mane and tail as he matures

-like the Arabian where this particular effect of sabino is more often seen than
+like the Arabian where this particular effect is more often seen than

 it is in Morgans.
 Top two photos courtesy of Ed Okie; bottom two photos by Kristal Homoki.

 Baymount's Cisco Kid (Blacksaddle Starbuck X Baymount's Bonnie Blue), 2007 sooty/dark palomino